heading 1

 Ilion High School Coat of Arms

 Lyrics by Edna Brand McGowan, Class of 1905.
-Edna's words, set to the tune of Cornell's "Far Above Cayuga's Waters", were selected as the winning entry, in a contest held to determine the lyrics.
-(Information provided by Edna's grandson, Richard Parkinson, Class of 1966)
+Edna's words, set to the tune of Cornell's "Far Above Cayuga's Waters", were selected as the winning entry in a contest held to determine the lyrics.
+(Information provided by Edna's grandson, Richard Parkinson, Class of 1966 and also verified by the Ilion Citizen June 25, 1908 newspaper edition.)

 Syracuse University - "Song of Syracuse"

 The lyrics to Syracuse Univerity's Alma Mater were written by Junis W. Stevens 1895 to the tune of 'Annie Lisle'.
-It was first performed on March 15, 1893 by the University Glee and Banjo Club.
+The SU Alma Mater was first performed on March 15, 1893 by the University Glee and Banjo Club.

 Where the vale of Onondaga